-The U.S. Small Business Administration (SBA) issued new rules over Memorial Day Weekend regarding applying for forgiveness for Paycheck Protection Program (PPP) loans.
+The U.S. Small Business Administration (SBA) issued new rules over Memorial Day Weekend regarding applying for forgiveness for Paycheck Protection Program (PPP) loans and on June 5, 2020, the Paycheck Protection Program Flexibility Act was enacted.
 We've updated our FAQs to reflect those changes.
 SAFE expects Congress and the SBA to continue to make changes to the program, so please check back here for new information.

 Read the SBA's latest rules here.